Bangalore 560023

-Bangalore 560023 is a 2015 Indian Kannada-language sports comedy film directed by Pradeep Raj.
+Bangalore 560023 is a 2015 Indian Kannada-language sports comedy film directed by MPradeep Raj.
 The film stars Karthik Jayaram, Chandan Kumar, Dhruv Sharma, Chikkanna, Rajeev and Naveen Naidu, along with Sanjjana and Shivani, making her acting debut.
 It is a remake of the Tamil film Chennai 600028 (2007).

 The film was produced by Puneeth B. P. and Manu and the film's score and soundtrack were composed by Arun Andrews.
 The film is based on street cricket played in India, focussing on themes such as friendship, love and rivalry in a suburban area.
-The film's title is derived from the pincode for Binnypete,a neighborhood of Central Bengaluru, where the story takes place.
+The film's title is derived from the pincode for Binnypet, a neighborhood of Central Bengaluru, where the story takes place.

+Production

+The film stars several members of the Karnataka Bulldozers of the Celebrity Cricket League.
+While working Chandan Kumar on the film, he attempted to join the team due to his cricket background.

 Soundtrack

 Arun Andrews scored the background music and the soundtrack for the film.
 The soundtrack album consists of nine tracks which follow the same tunes of the Tamil original film composed by Yuvan Shankar Raja.
 It was released on 22 November 2014 in Bangalore.